boennecd/Oumuamua/README.md

 })
 ```

 We have increased `degree` to allow for interactions.
 We also increase `penalty` as suggested in Friedman (1991) (though some further tuning might be needed).
-We set `fast.k = 0` in the `earth` call as this feature is not yet implemented in this package.
+The `fast.k` in the `earth` and the `K` is number of basis function that must be included before a queue is used as suggested in Friedman (1993).
 The mean squared error estimate is shown below.

 ``` r
 # stats for mean square error